WardenCode/holberton-system_engineering-devops/0x00-shell_basics/README.md

  6. 6-firstdirectory &rarr; Creates my_first_directory in the /tmp/ directory.
  7. 7-movethatfile &rarr; Move the file betty from /tmp/ to /tmp/my_first_directory.
  8. 8-firstdelete &rarr; Delete the file betty. betty is in /tmp/my_first_directory.
+ 9. 9-firstdirdeletion &rarr; Delete the directory my_first_directory that is in the /tmp directory.